-The Interim Inter-Ministerial Climate Change Secretariat (ICCS) under the Ministry of National Development Planning was established by the Government of the Republic of Zambia as a mechanism for a coordinated approach to adaptation and mitigation against the effects of climate.
+The Interim Inter-Ministerial Climate Change Secretariat (ICCS) under the Ministry of Finance was established by the Government of the Republic of Zambia as a mechanism for a coordinated approach to adaptation and mitigation against the effects of climate.
 It's main purpose is to facilitate the coordination of all climate change activities being undertaken by the government, the private sector, civil society and cooperating partners in order to achieve the aims and objectives of the National Climate Change Response Strategy.

 The Secretariat is the brainchild of several stakeholders who came together during consultations on the National Climate Change Response Strategy, and it is also an endorsement by two meetings of Permanent Secretaries that were held on June 2, 2011 and January 27, 2012.

-"Promoting Climate Resilience"
+"Promoting Climate Resilience and Mitigation"

 It must be noted that the then Ministry of Tourism, Natural Resources and Environment played a pivotal role in the development of the NCCRS.